 Geo Tube Dewatering Containers

-Ocean Global is one of the leading premium quality Geo Tubes Manufacturers in India, from specifically designed dewatering geotextiles.
+Ocean Global is one of the leading premium quality Geo Tube Manufacturers in India, from specifically designed dewatering geotextiles.
 Our Geo Tubes are cost-effective and versatile, and the most sought-after choice for dewatering technology.

 Geo tube dewatering containers are simple, with no complicated mechanics.
 The Geo tube dewatering containers use an engineered geotextile made of polypropylene multifilament and monofilament yarns.
 Depending on the volume, they come in different sizes.
 The adaptability of Geo Tubes allows even mounting them on mobile roll-off containers and transporting them as necessary.